Town and Country, Missouri

 Town and Country is a city in west St. Louis County, Missouri, United States with a population of 11,640 as of the 2020 census.
-It is home to Missouri Baptist Medical Center, (locally known as MoBap).

 Town and Country has the highest median household income ($134,387 in 2009) of any city in Missouri with a population over 10,000 and also has one of the highest median incomes of any city in the United States.
 The city is included in the St. Louis, MO-IL Metropolitan Statistical Area, and is home to Bellerive Country Club, which hosted the 1965 U.S. Open, the 1992 PGA Championship, and the 2018 PGA Championship.